ray-project/ray/doc/source/rllib-models.rst

 .. note::

-   Not all algorithms support autoregressive action distributions; see the `feature compatibility matrix <rllib-env.html#feature-compatibility-matrix>`__.
+   Not all algorithms support autoregressive action distributions; see the `algorithm overview table <rllib-algorithms.html#available-algorithms-overview>`__ for more information.